How to Train a Maltese

 Malteses are moderate-energy toy dogs that benefit from regular but moderate training routines.
 Their intelligence and temperament make them responsive to positive reinforcement training methods.

-With a typical weight of 4-7 lbs and lifespan of 12-15 yrs, the Maltese requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 4-7 lbs and lifespan of 12-15 yrs, the Maltese has specific care needs shaped by its genetics and build.
 Prospective Maltese owners should know that this small toy breed demands an informed approach to nutrition, exercise, and preventive health management.

 Maltese Training Challenges